mingyi850/boggle-api/README.md

 On a terminal, start by running
 > <code> rails server  </code>

-This should start the server on http://localhost:3000
+This should start the server on localhost at on given port (e.g http://localhost:3000)

 ## API Use (from problem statement)
 ### Create the game